House Tour: Modern Flair with a Soft Touch, Part I

 Despite her noble title and celebrity status, Monica comes from humble beginnings.
 Born in Detroit, Michigan, and raised in Los Angeles, California, Monica worked as a model and dancer before she met and married John von Neumann, an Austrian baron, in 1984.

 After they married, Monica was introduced into one of the most elite circles of society, enabling her to travel extensively in Europe and Asia, and live in glamorous locations from Geneva, Switzerland, to Cannes, France, to her previous home in Bel Air, California, where she lived with her husband and daughter.
 However, after losing her husband to brain cancer in 2003, Monica decided she needed a change of scenery and moved into her new Hollywood home.

 “Before this, my home was pretty traditional: early American[-style], hardwood floors, crown molding, beautiful tapestries,” she recalls.
 “I’d had that home for 15 years and I wanted a change.
 This house is younger, hipper.
 It was time for me to have kind of a chick pad.
 I wanted a nice, romantic place for a single woman, that’s inviting and warm.”

 Located in the hills of West Hollywood, California, Monica’s new home is far from traditional, which offered her a refreshing change from her previous abode.
 Modern in design, the home boasts unique features, from contemporary woodwork to a bathtub in the center of the master bedroom to a comfy Zen bed in the corner of the kitchen.
 However, despite the home’s modern and whimsical features, Monica has transformed it into a cozy and romantic sanctuary through her decorating expertise.

-Stay tuned for Part II, where we explore Monica’s kitchen and beautiful master bedroom.
+Check out part II of this House Tour, where we explore Monica’s kitchen and beautiful master bedroom.

 By Justine Lopez